SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 store(a: value)
 ```

-If the caller does need to use the object after the function call,
+If you keep using a copyable object after the function call,
-it might need to make a separate
+the compiler automatically makes a copy of that object
-copy before calling the function.
+before the function call.

 ```swift
 // The compiler inserts an implicit copy here